binomialhq/poly/doc/SPECIFICATION.md

 by the system.
 If the name of a primitive is redeclared, in any context, the system must fail with an error.
 If the name of a primitive is referenced, then it can only refer to the primitive with that name.
-This can be implemented by always starting the lookup process with the Primitive Space.
+This can be implemented by always starting the lookup and symbol declaration processes with the Primitive Space.

 ### Value Categories